CobyWalsh/README-Generator-main/README.md

 ![License](https://img.shields.io/badge/License-Boost_1.0-lightblue.svg)

- # Professional README
+ # I created a sample  professional README using node, inquierer and JavaScript.
+The purpose of the project was to build a template for future README files for my projects in the future

 ## Description

-I created a professional README using node and JavaScript.
-The purpose of the project was to build a template for future README files for my projects in the futuree.
+Professional README

 ## Table of Contents